Lang-ay Festival 2023 Schedule/Date: March 27-April 5.

 What and Where to Eat?

 Many of these serve exotic dishes and drinks.
-But if you want to experience cultural offerings and what it feels to be like an I-Montanyosa, then better try indigenous meals and eateries.
+But if you want to experience cultural offerings and what it feels like to be like an I-Montanyosa, then better try indigenous meals and eateries.

 Tapuey is both a delicacy and a beverage in Mt.
 Province.
 It is made from different varieties of heirloom rice.
 It is usually served during special occasions such as wakes, festivals, and weddings.

 Etag is a type of meat, cured by smoking it for days or weeks.
 Smoking has been used especially by the locals of Sagada to preserve their meat.
 Etag yields a distinct but very flavorful taste.
 Plus, the aroma is irresistible.
 You can buy this at the Bontoc Public Market.